alkem-io/website/content/en/home-lr/portfolio/index.md

 weight: 30

 # Section title
-title: Managing multiple Challenges?
+title: Identifying and guiding multiple Challenges?

 # Section subtitle
-summary: 'Enable the climbing of many mountains, tracking progress towards clear destinations
+summary: 'Help your organization identify the right journeys, with clear objectives and the right stakeholders engaged

 - A shared overview of what is being worked on, status, and who is involved

-- Grow your community, finding the right help when you need it '
+- Gather the right crew around each Challenge, and help frame the journey '
 ---